alessiomora/Esercizi/docker-compose-example/README.md

 ```
 This tells Docker to:
 Build an image starting with the Python 3.10 image.

 Set the working directory to /code.

 Set environment variables used by the flask command.

 Install gcc and other dependencies

 Copy requirements.txt and install the Python dependencies.

 Add metadata to the image to describe that the container is listening on port 5000

 Copy the current directory . in the project to the workdir . in the image.

 Set the default command for the container to flask run.

+Step 5

-Step 3: Define services in a Compose file
+Define services in a Compose file.

 Create a file called compose.yaml in your project directory and paste the following: